irenepapaspyratos/ebay-project-part1/README.md

 ### Testing

-The testing framework for Codeception is used to ensure the quality and functionality of the codebase.
-A 'test' command has been added to the composer.json file, allowing easy execution.
+The testing framework Codeception is used to ensure the quality and functionality of the codebase.
+A 'test' command has been added to the composer.json file, allowing easy execution of actual available tests.

+## Development

+GitHub Actions are used for continuous integration and deployment.
+Every push is automatically tested to ensure reliability and consistency while on every pull request or push to the main branch, the Technical Documentation is generated/updated and deployed.
+The main branch is protected by requiring pull requests and ensuring all action checks pass before merging.

+### Technical Documentation

+The project's [Technical Documentation](https://irenepapaspyratos.github.io/ebay-project-part1/) is hosted on GitHub Pages with details about the codebase.
+It was generated using [phpDocumentor](https://www.phpdoc.org/) with the help of [Mintlify](https://marketplace.visualstudio.com/items?itemName=mintlify.document) to create the necessary DocBlock styled comments.

 </br>

 ## Getting Started

 > **Important:**
 > This project was developed in a macOS environment.
-If you're using a different operating system, you might need to make minor adjustments to the setup or execution steps!
+Using it with other operating systems, might result in needing to adjust the setup or execution steps!

 ### Prerequisites